grayzcale/silk/README.md

   <h1>SILK Game Framework</h1>
 </div>

-An intuitive game development framework for Roblox designed to streamline the process of game development
+SILK is an intricate game development framework designed to streamline the overall process of game development.
+The SILK lifecyle, with its simple yet effective stage-execution model, enables developers to effectively manage large pieces of code with ease, keeping everything well-organized.
+This framework is highly versatile and flexible—adaptable to all types of different development workflows and preferences.
+With the introduction of *packages*, developers are given the ability of developing code in a non-destructive manner, quickly producing more reliable and predictable results.
+The framework also includes pre-written packages involving the common core functionalities for any typical project.

 - Provides a consistent interface between scripts to access shared data or functionality, avoiding duplication of effort and reducing the amount of code needed to accomplish a particular task, ultimately simplifying the overall process of development